Is St John's Safe for Solo Female Travelers?

 St John's is a relatively safe city for tourists, with most visitors experiencing a trouble-free stay.
 Petty crime such as pickpocketing or purse snatching is rare but not unheard of, especially in busy areas or at popular tourist spots.
 Always practice common safety precautions: keep your belongings close, avoid displaying wealth, and stay alert in crowded places.

-Is St John's safe to travel?
+Is St John's worth visiting?

 Safety in Antigua and Barbuda